The New England Journal of Medicine August 27, 2015

 Endpoint

-Key result: Selexipag significantly reduced the risk of morbidity and mortality events in patients with PAH regardless of whether they were already receiving combination therapy.
+Key result: Macitentan significantly reduced morbidity and mortality among patients with PAH compared to placebo.

 Tailored to your role